Has your Google Ads campaign failed?

 - Know and customise your Google settings rather than just using the default settings

-- Use phrase and exact match key terms rather than broad for better click-through results
+- Use phrase and exact match key terms as well as broad for better click-through results.

-- Continue to optimise your ads, bids and landing pages to generate ongoing success.
+- Optimise your ads, bids and landing pages to generate ongoing success.